 A: We have been raising dogs since 1997.
 Showing our dogs is what encouraged us to start raising dogs.
-In 2002 one of our dogs won the title of UKC World Show Champion Female.
+In 2002 one of the dogs that we owned won the title of UKC World Show Champion Female.
 Raising dogs has been a family tradition for four generations in our family.

 Q: Does AKC recognize pocket beagles?

-Q: At what age can your puppies be shipped?
+Q: At what age can your puppies be delivered?

-A: We will not ship our puppies until they are eight weeks old.
+A: We will not deliver our puppies until they are eight weeks old.

 Q: Are Pocket Beagles inside or outside dogs?